 |F.||Criminal, negligent use of a firearm||1 to 5 years|

 |G.||Boating under the influence||6 months to 5 years|

 |J.||Failure to pay fines or restitution||suspended until payment is received|

 |K.||Third (3) offense negligent operation of a watercraft||6 months|

 |M.||Impeding the right to hunt, fish, or trap||1 year|

-The 2012-2013 Point & Suspension Systems for Natural Resource Violations are provided in the Adobe® Acrobat® (PDF) format.
+The 2013-2014 SC Hunting and Fishing Laws and Regulations Guide (file size 15MB) is provided in the Adobe® Acrobat® (PDF) format.
 Adobe® Reader® is required to open this file and is available as a free download from the Adobe® Web site.